LumaPictures/usd-qt/README.md

 Reusable UI components for viewing and authoring USD files.

+The components in usdview are good reference, but they’re purpose built for the usdview application and are implemented in a way that makes them difficult to extract.
+All widgets in this library use separate models and views and a standardized set of signals to trigger updates makeing it easy to customize views and build applications a la carte.
+Also, since these widgets are meant to be consumed anywhere and by everything, they will be designed to work in PyQt4/PyQt5/PySide/PySide2.
+Our long term goal is to break up the remaining parts of usdview and add them to this collection as well, such that it can be used to build usdview-like applications that are more easily customized.

 **This is a first look to get feedback.
 This repo may go away!**

 ## Components